Code of Conduct

 Rabble Studio is committed to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, age, national origin, social status, religious affiliation or marital or parental status.
 We do not tolerate harassment in any form.
 Members violating these rules may face consequences including, but not limited to, expulsion from our space and membership without a refund.

-By becoming a member, you are agreeing to abide by these Code of Conduct.
+By becoming a member, you are agreeing to abide by this Code of Conduct.
 We expect our community to help us realise a safe and positive experience for everyone.

 Purpose

 We believe that diversity is a powerful tool to help build strength within any community.
-That’s why we want to provide and build an inclusive environment for members of all backgrounds to enjoy and get stuff done!
+That’s why we want to provide and build an inclusive environment for members of all backgrounds to enjoy and get work done.
+Regardless of race, gender identity and expression, sexual orientation, disability, ethnicity, socioeconomic status, religious beliefs, or physical appearance, our members are welcome at Rabble.

 This code of conduct contains our expectations for everyone who uses the space, whether as a studio manager as a co-worker, or as an organiser or attendee of events.